bradbell/xrst/test_rst/toml_file.rst

 This is the directory, relative to the *project_directory*, where the output files are stored when :ref:`run_xrst@target` is ``pdf`` .
+If *target* is pdf and this directory does not exist, it will be created.

 .. meta::
    :keywords: rst_directory